 - Herbal tea such as peppermint

-Before seeking doctors help, most women with healthy pregnancy finds natural way to treat heartburn.
-Not all pregnancies are same, so one remedy that work for one may not work for other.
+Before seeking doctors’ help, most women with healthy pregnancy finds a natural way to treat heartburn.
+Unfortunately, not all pregnancies are the same, so one remedy that works for one may not work for another.

 Here are natural remedies to treat heartburn during pregnancy